blakgeek/cordova-plugin-amazonmobileads/README.md

 # Amazon Ads Cordova Plugin
-Add support for Amazon Mobile Ads to your cordova based mobile apps.
+Add support for Amazon Mobile Ads to your Cordova and Phonegap based mobile apps.

 ## How do I install it? ##